mondrey/staylodgic/staylodgic/readme.txt

 == Description ==

-StayLodgic is a powerful, user-friendly hotel management plugin designed to simplify and enhance operations for small to medium-sized hotels, guesthouses, and boutique properties.
-With a comprehensive suite of features, StayLodgic allows you to manage room bookings, activity reservations, guest registration, invoicing, and more.
+Staylodgic is a user-friendly hotel management plugin designed to simplify and enhance operations for small to medium-sized hotels, guesthouses, and boutique properties.
+With a comprehensive suite of features, Staylodgic allows you to manage room bookings, activity reservations, guest registration, invoicing, and more.

+Developed by a boutique hotel owner, with real-world needs in mind.

 == Shortcodes ==